etcd-io/etcd/security/security-release-process.md

 #### Joining

-The PSC should be consist of 2-4 members.
 New potential members to the PSC can express their interest to the PSC members.
 These individuals can be nominated by PSC members or etcd maintainers.

 If representation changes due to job shifts then PSC members are encouraged to grow the team or replace themselves through mentoring new members.